masudku03/EDW/README.md

 ________________________________________________________________

+The longitudinal LDH level data of the eight patients are available in the folder csvData.
+It worth mention that this data is inherited from https://doi.org/10.3390/cancers13040823.

 We would like to acknowledge the use of Cost function (***Cost.m), Likelihood function (ProfLike.m), and Fisher information matrix (MiniFisher.m) from https://github.com/epimath/param-estimation-SIR/tree/master/Matlab in our scripts "fitting_patient*.m".